 Have a product you want to start selling online, but not sure where to get started?

-The first step is finding a way to sell those products virtually.
+The first step is finding a way to sell those products virtually through an online store.
 There are quite a few options out there.

 Two of those are Shopify and Etsy.
 Here we will cover everything you need to know about Shopify vs. Etsy, and which is the best choice for you!